 Anthos clusters on Azure architecture

-Anthos clusters on Azure is a managed service that helps you provision, operate, and scale Kubernetes clusters in your Azure account.
+Anthos clusters on Azure (GKE on Azure) is a managed service that helps you provision, operate, and scale Kubernetes clusters in your Azure account.

 Anthos clusters on Azure uses Azure APIs to provision the resources needed by your cluster, including virtual machines, managed disks, virtual machine scale set, network security groups, and load balancers.